Psalms For Life

 they have for themselves

-and that all their plans will come to nothing.
+will come to nothing.

 12 How blessed are those you discipline

-instructing them in your Torah, YHWH.
+instructing them in your word, YHWH.

 13 You grant them rest during dark days